Timinator2000/Algorithm_X/05 - generalized exact cover/01 - generalized exact cover.md

 | optional requirements|<BR>secondary constraints<BR>secondary columns<BR>at-most-one-time constraints<BR><BR>| __May__ be satisfied, but if so, one time only. |
 | actions |<BR>options<BR>rows<BR><BR>| The individual steps that can be taken to build a solution.|

-To demonstrate a generalized exact cover, I will use the well-known, and widely-studied, _n queens_ problem…
+To demonstrate a generalized exact cover, I will use the well-known, and widely-studied, [Eight Queens Puzzle](https://en.wikipedia.org/wiki/Eight_queens_puzzle).